JiuZ-chn/CursorRegister/README.md

 ## Run in Github Action

 ### Register accounts.
+Save the account info and cookie token into csv.

+Please run the Github Action pipeline with the following parameter:
+- `number`: The account number you want to register
+- `max_workers`: Parallelism for threading pool
+- `ingest_to_oneapi`: Mark as `☐` to disable One-API service
+- `upload_artifact`: Mark as `☑` to make Github Action uploead the csv files to artifacts.
+Then you can download them after workflow succeeds.

+### Register accounts.
 Upload the account cookie token into [One-API](https://github.com/songquanpeng/one-api)

-To run the register in Github Action and ingest the account cookie into ONE API, you need to add the following secret in your repo.
+Before ingest the account cookie into ONE API, you need to add the following secret in your repo.
+If you are new to use screts in Github Action. you can add the secret following [Security Guides](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)

 - `CURSOR_ONEAPI_URL`: For parameter `oneapi_url`
 - `CURSOR_ONEAPI_TOKEN`: For parameter `oneapi_token`
 - `CURSOR_CHANNEL_URL`: For parameter `oneapi_channel_url`

-If you are new to Github Action. you can add the secret following [Security Guides](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
+Please run the Github Action pipeline with the following parameter:
+- `number`: The account number you want to register
+- `max_workers`: Parallelism for threading pool
+- `ingest_to_oneapi`: Mark as `☑` to enable One-API service
+- `upload_artifact`: `☑` for uploead the artifact and `☑` will skip this step

 (Sometimes `max_workers > 1` does not work in Github Action environment, not sure why it happens)